 This lowers the amount of DHT that’s able to bind to receptors in your scalp and protects your hair follicles from DHT-related damage.

 Simply put, yes.
 Propecia — or, more specifically, its active ingredient finasteride — has been the focus of research for decades, with several studies finding that it can slow down, stop and even reverse the effects of male pattern baldness.

-More recent studies have looked at the effects of finasteride on hair growth over an even longer period.
+More recent studies on finasteride have looked at the effects of finasteride on hair growth and male pattern baldness over an even longer period.

 In a study published in the journal Clinical Research and Trials in 2019, a team of researchers in Japan looked at the effects of finasteride in men who’d been using the medication over a period of 10 years.